The Exchange of Letters at the End of Megillat Esther

-The story of the Megilla ends in chapter 9, verse 18.
-From verse 19 onwards, the text records Purim customs and the acceptance and observance of the festival via an exchange of letters between Shushan and Eretz Yisrael (apparently), sent over a considerable period of time (one or two generations).
+The story of the Megilla ends in Esther 9:18.
+From Esther 9:19 onwards, the text records Purim customs and the acceptance and observance of the festival via an exchange of letters between Shushan and Eretz Yisrael (apparently), sent over a considerable period of time (one or two generations).
 My intention here is to describe this process, on the basis of my understanding of the closing verses of the megilla.

 1. The record of the popular custom of the observance of Purim is recorded in the context of a letter that was sent from Eretz Yisrael:

 “(The) outlying Jews who dwelled in the outlying towns” is an unfamiliar expression that is in no way connected with the story of the megilla.
-It would seem to originate in Eretz Yisrael, where this distinction between “outlying towns” and towns surrounded by walls had both halakhic significance (see mishna Arakhin, end of chapter 9, and Bavli 32-34) and implications pertaining to socio-economic life.
+It would seem to originate in Eretz Yisrael, where this distinction between “outlying towns” and towns surrounded by walls had both halakhic significance (see mishna Arakhin chapter 9, and Arakhin 32a-34a) and implications pertaining to socio-economic life.
 Had this final unit been a natural continuation of the story in the megilla, it would have referred instead to “the Jews who dwell throughout the provinces of King Achashverosh.”
 We cannot interpret the term “ha-perazim” to mean “dwelling securely, following the victory,” since the term is immediately followed by its definition, to avoid any mistake: “who dwell in the outlying towns.”

 The text here tells us nothing about the custom of the Jews who were living in walled cities.
 Perhaps the letter here was shortened.
 However, it is also possible that the Jews living in the walled cities had not sensed any particular danger; they had regarded themselves as suitably protected, and did not feel any need to celebrate at all.